ThibaudFre/MyPortfolio_Backend/README.md

 # DjangoTuto
-this repository is the practice about the Django tutorial linked here: https://www.youtube.com/watch?v=tujhGdn1EMI.
+this repository is the backend of my portfolio.
+When over you will find the URL in this Readme file